 Employee performance refers to the extent to which individuals achieve the goals and tasks set by the dr. Sayidiman Magetan Hospital.
-Employee performance evaluation is essential to measure their contribution to the company's goals (Vincent-Höper & Stein, 2019).
-Here are some indicators that can be used to assess the performance (Busro, 2018): (1) Quality, (2) Quantity, (3) Timeliness, (4) Effectiveness, (5) Independence, (6) Commitment
+Employee performance evaluation is important to measure their contribution to the company's goals (Vincent-Höper & Stein, 2019).
+Here are some indicators that can be used to assess the performance (Busro, 2018) (1) Quality (2) Quantity (3) Timeliness (4) Effectiveness (5) Independence (6) Commitment